Architecture of Vancouver: 19th century

 First Nations peoples had inhabited the region of Greater Vancouver for an estimated 3.000 years when the first European ships visited in 1791.
 When settlers arrived in the early 1800s, there were several communities of Squamish and Sto:lo peoples.
 Their buildings were primarily wooden longhouses, such as one in X̱wáýx̱way (now Stanley Park) that reportedly measured approximately 60 meters long, 20 meters wide, and housed 100 people.
 Only replicas of these structures remain in museums and on Indian reserves in the region.

 The earliest European settlement was the Hudson's Bay Company outpost at Fort Langley, established in 1827 on the Fraser River approximately 32 km (30 miles) east of present-day downtown Vancouver.
 Examples of the first settlement can be seen at Fort Langley National Historic Site.
 New Westminster became the region's major centre in the 1850s but most of the city was destroyed by fire in 1898.

 Within what is now the City of Vancouver, the first European settlement was founded in the early 1860s, and the first townsite established was called "Granville" in what later became known as Gastown.
 The settlement was selected as the terminus of the Canadian Pacific Railway, and in 1886 was established as the City of Vancouver - three months later the Great Vancouver Fire destroyed nearly all of the buildings.
 Only the Hastings Mill store survives as a museum.

-Few examples of 19th century architecture remain.
+Few examples of 19th-century architecture remain.
 One notable example is Christ Church Cathedral, which opened downtown in 1894.

 Early 20th century

-A collection of Edwardian buildings in the old downtown core were once tallest commercial buildings in the British Empire.
+A collection of Edwardian buildings in the old downtown core were once the tallest commercial buildings in the British Empire.
 These were, in succession, the Carter-Cotton Building (former home of The Vancouver Province newspaper), the Dominion Building (1907) and the Sun Tower (1911), and the elaborate Art Deco Marine Building (1930).
 The latter is known for its elaborate ceramic tile facings and brass-gilt doors and elevators, which have made it a favourite location for movie shoots.

 Other notable buildings and structures from this era include: